nov05/udacity-nd009t-capstone-starter/README.md

 ### **Evaluation Metrics**

-  * Accuracy: whether predicted object numbers matches the actual numbers
+  * **Accuracy**: whether predicted object numbers matches the actual numbers
-  * RMSE (Root Mean Squared Error): Indicates how close the predicted object numbers are to the actual values, with larger errors being penalized more.
+  * **RMSE (Root Mean Squared Error)**: Indicates how close the predicted object numbers are to the actual values, with larger errors being penalized more.

 ### **Project Design**

-  * Exploratory Data Analysis
+  * Exploratory Data Analysis (check [the notebook](https://github.com/nov05/udacity-nd009t-capstone-starter/blob/master/starter/EDA.ipynb))
-  * Limit the project to only use images of bins containing fewer than 6 objects (0~5 objects, 6 classes).
+  * Limit the project to only use images of bins containing fewer than 6 objects (**0~5 objects, 6 classes**).
   * There are over 500,000 images in the dataset.
 After sampling the image sizes, I found that they range from 40 to 120 KB, while the JSON files range from 1 to 3 KB each.
 This means the total size of the image data is between 20 and 60 GB, and the JSON data is between 0.5 and 1.5 GB.
 Hence we choose **fast file mode**, or **pipe mode** as the training data input mode. https://docs.aws.amazon.com/sagemaker/latest/dg/model-access-training-data.html
   * To prototype the training data input process, we can use the 1,228 images listed in the `file_list.json` from the starter repository.